At a Glance

-Discuss what’s fun and what’s hard at school.
-Start out by talking about what your child enjoys.
+Talk about what’s fun and what’s hard at school.
+Start by talking about what your child likes.
 Then ease into the question: “What’s hardest about school?”
-It doesn’t matter if your child identifies the issues you’re most concerned about.
-She can mention anything that’s challenging.
-The point is to let her know that the evaluation will help you and her teacher find ways to help.
+It doesn’t matter if your child says the same thing that made you decide on evaluation.
+It can be anything that’s challenging.

 Talk about the team.
-You can tell your child that the “school has a great teacher whose job is to help the other teachers understand how they can teach you best.
-She works with a few other people at school, and you might get to see them too.”
-Let your child know that she may be pulled out of class and that it’s OK with her regular teacher.
+You can say, “The school has some great teachers whose job is to help the other teachers understand how they can teach you best.
+Those teachers work with a few other people at school, and you might get to see them too.”

 If your grade-schooler is concerned about being pulled out of class—or has other concerns related to getting evaluated—here are ways you can respond.